Legends and myths regarding the Titanic: Mystery ship

-Some believe that there was another ship, the Norwegian sealer Samson, in the vicinity of Titanic when she sank.
+Some believe that there was another ship, the Norwegian sealer Samson, in the vicinity of the Titanic when she sank.
 Proponents of the theory argue either that the Samson was a third ship in the area the night of the sinking, in addition to the Titanic and the Californian, or that the Californian was not near at all and it was the Samson which Titanic passengers spotted in the distance while the ship was sinking.
 Advocates of Captain Lord's innocence have avidly adopted the latter theory, beginning with Leslie Harrison, the general secretary of the Mercantile Marine Association in the 1960s.

 The root of this claim comes from the testimony of one of the Samsons officers, Hendrik Bergethon Naess, who told a Norwegian newspaper in 1912 that his ship had been near a large liner with "many lights" shooting rockets into the sky the morning of 15 April.
 Because the Samson was seal hunting illegally in territorial waters, the ship's officers decided to move on quickly to avoid detection.
 This claim seems unlikely, as the Titanic was 504 mi off the coast of Newfoundland, well beyond territorial waters in 1912.
-The ship had no radio, so would not have received any of the Titanics distress signals.
+The ship had no radio, so she would not have received any of the Titanics distress signals.
 Naess claimed that the crew only became aware of the Titanics sinking after they arrived in Isafjordur, Iceland, in mid-May.
-If correct, the coordinates of Samson place her within 10 mi of Titanics position as the ship was sinking.
+If correct, the coordinates of the Samson place her within 10 mi of the Titanics position as the ship was sinking.

 Titanic historians have pointed to numerous inconsistencies in Naess' four published accounts.
 He cited the Samson as returning from seal-hunting south of Cape Hatteras (North Carolina), which is more than 1000 mi away from the cold waters of the Arctic Circle where seals live.
 The Titanic historian Leslie Reade obtained microfilmed Lloyd's List records reporting that the Samson docked in Isafjordur twice that April: on the 6th and the 20th, then on 15 May.
 The April dates would not have allowed anywhere near enough time for the Samson to be in the vicinity of the Titanic on 14 April.
-Furthermore, the idea that the crew of the Californian spotted the Samson instead of Titanic is illogical since their descriptions are of a large steamer, not a small schooner like Samson.
+Furthermore, the idea that the crew of the Californian spotted the Samson instead of the Titanic is illogical since their descriptions are of a large steamer, not a small schooner like the Samson.
 Lastly, no other crew member from the Samson ever gave testimony supporting Naess' claim.

-Defenders of the Samson theory argue that Naess said Cape Hatteras when he meant they were south of Cape Race, Newfoundland, seal-fishing waters which are physically very close to the site of Titanics sinking.
+Defenders of the Samson theory argue that Naess said Cape Hatteras when he meant they were south of Cape Race, Newfoundland, seal-fishing waters which are physically very close to the site of the Titanics sinking.
 They also argue that the Lloyd's Register dates of arrival in April are invalid because they were merely the expected arrival dates of the Samson, which did not actually dock until mid-May.
 Such theories have been dismissed by Titanic historians, including Leslie Reade, Walter Lord and Edward DeGroot.